Kreditorforeningens-Driftssentral-DA/terraform-null-remote-excec-ansible/README.md

 - ssh_private_key (or other authentication method)
 - ansible_requirements_b64
 - ansible_playbook_b64

-## DESCRIPTION

-Module for running ansible provisioning on a list of targets It is possible to customize connection parameters

-Target node has to have ansible installed.

 You can pass the following files to the ansible provisioner (as a base64-encoded string) for now: